-Is Jacobs Close to A Deal to Buy CH2M?
+Is Jacobs Close to a Deal to Buy CH2M?

 Read how Andrew Wittmann of Baird Equity Research considers Jacobs' possible purchase of CH2M.

-Jamie Cook, who leads construction industry coverage at Credit Suisse says "there is probably some truth to this deal," as she says was reported by Bloomberg.
+Jamie Cook, who leads construction industry coverage at Credit Suisse says "there is probably some truth to this deal," as she notes was reported by Bloomberg.
 Read her full report.